Yes, welcome to Ease Education.

 To do so requires the support of the administrators and school communities.
 There is a need to educate the administrators, teachers and parents.
 There is a need to expose them to the research and literature.
 We need to highlight the existence of a viable alternative; that there is a better, easier way that will benefit all parties and most importantly, the children.
 We need to give administrators, teachers and parents opportunities to explore these different ways of working.

-It’s time to take some calculated risks.
+It’s time to take some calculated risks and to give yourself permission.
 There is nothing to lose, and everything to gain.

-Finally, while Ease Education is mainly focused on primary school-aged children, specifically new entrants, there is no reason why the content being shared here, couldn’t also be applied to all age levels of teaching, and even beyond the classroom.
+Finally, while Ease Education is mainly focused on primary school-aged children, specifically new entrants, the content being shared here can be applied to all age levels, and even beyond the classroom.